East High School (Minnesota)

 East High School is a public secondary school in Duluth, Minnesota, United States.
 It educates students in grades nine through twelve.
-It first opened its doors in 1927 as a junior high school.
+It opened in 1927 as a junior high school.
 In 1950, it became a senior high school to serve the growing student population.

 As part of the Duluth Public Schools "Red Plan," East High School was moved into the renovated and expanded Ordean Middle School building in 2011.
-Ordean East Middle School was moved into the former East High School building located at 2900 East Fourth Street.
+Ordean East Middle School was moved into the former East High School building at 2900 East Fourth Street.